saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``winrepo.p``

-Path relative to :conf_minion:`winrepo_dir` where the winrepo cache should be created.
+The name of the winrepo cache file.
+The file will be created at root of the directory specified by :conf_minion:`winrepo_dir_ng`.

 .. code-block:: yaml